aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 -   does the referneced SAM Template resource exist
 -   is the referneced SAM Template resource a supported type (for example, a Lambda function)
 -   is the lambda function runtime supported by the Toolkit
+-   are there any environment variables do not exist in the SAM Template? (these surface to the user as warnings, and don't stop the debug session)